-Understandably parents are extremely worried about how their little one is going to deal with the massive change of 12-16 hours.
+Understandably, parents are extremely worried about how their little one is going to deal with the massive time zone change of 12-16 hours.
 Thankfully parents, you need not fear!
 This leg of the trip tends to be the easiest on kids.
-Not only do they arrive exhausted from their flight (and associated lack of sleep), but this type of trip usually means a lot of extended family visits and excursions to tire them out.
+Not only do they arrive exhausted from their flight (and the associated lack of sleep), but this type of trip usually means a lot of extended family visits and excursions to tire them out.

-The hope is your kiddo will go to sleep easily since they’re tired from the flight and from not being allowed to nap to much that day.
+The hope is that your kiddo will go to sleep easily since they’re tired from the flight, and from not being allowed to nap too much that day.
 Also, it will feel like the middle of the night for them, so while they may go to sleep easily, they’ll almost certainly wake up 4-6 hours later feeling ready to start the day.
-On night one I’d suggest getting up with your baby, hanging out with them for a few hours – you’ll feel like getting up, too, since your body will think it’s the morning – and then as soon as you see a yawn, put them back down and hope they sleep through for a few more hours, bringing you to morning local time.

-2. Day Two: Do not allow your child to nap more than 2 hours total if they’re down to one nap, or more than 3 hours total if they’re still take multiple naps.
+2. Day Two: Do not allow your child to nap more than 2 hours total if they’re down to one nap, or more than 3 hours total if they’re still taking multiple naps

 Try to get them to stay awake as much as possible between the hours of 6/7 am and 6/7 pm so that their brain will want to sleep between the hours of 6/7 pm and 6/7 am.

-The sun is responsible for regulating not only your Circadian rhythm (what causes a person to sleep long periods at night and be awake long periods during the day), but also your melatonin output.
-The more direct the sun exposure, especially early in the day, the faster your baby will get back on the correct time zone!!
+The sun is responsible for regulating not only your Circadian rhythm (which causes a person to sleep long periods at night and be awake long periods during the day), but also your melatonin output.
+The more direct the sun exposure, especially early in the day, the faster your baby will get back on the correct time zone!

 Here’s where the real party begins.
-And when I say party, I mean all night “Party at my crib at 2 am,” where “crib” is a physical crib, not an early 2000’s MTV reality show.
+And when I say party, I mean all night “Party at my crib at 2 am,” where “crib” is a physical crib and not an early 2000’s MTV reality show.

-What you may find is that once you get back to the States your little one tries to wake up to start the day in the middle of the night, between 12 am and 3 am.
-Again, to them 3 am may feel more like dinner time in Asia, so their tummies might be waking them up.
+What you may find is that once you get back to the States your little one tries to wake up to start the day in the middle of the night (between 12 am and 3 am).
+To them, 3 am may feel more like dinner time in Asia, so their tummies might be waking them up.
+So what to do?

-1. The first night home, I recommend that you simply allow your child to get up and start the day at whatever time they wish, even if it’s 3 am.
+1. On the first night home, I recommend that you simply allow your child to get up and start the day at whatever time they wish, even if it’s 3 am.

-2. During the day, limit daytime sleep, and to start their naps to start as close to their scheduled times as possible.
+2. During the day, limit daytime sleep, and try to start their naps to as close to their scheduled times as possible.

 3. Push bedtime to occur no earlier than about 6 or 6:30 pm regardless of how naps went that day.

-Regardless of whether you are the one to determine the start of the day or the baby is, by putting them down for bedtime around 6 or 7 pm local time and by making sure their naps don’t start until their scheduled times and don’t last more than the limits outlined above, baby should be back to their normal schedule in no time at all.
+Regardless of whether you are the one to determine the start of the day, or the baby is, by putting them down for bedtime around 6 or 7 pm local time and making sure their naps don’t start until their scheduled times (and don’t last more than the limits outlined above), baby should be back to their normal schedule in no time at all.